Porinju Mariam Jose

-Porinju Mariam Jose is a 2019 Indian Malayalam-language period action thriller film directed by Joshiy from a screenplay written by Abhilash N. Chandran.
-It starred Joju George, Nyla Usha, and Chemban Vinod Jose in the titular characters, while Vijayaraghavan and Rahul Madhav appeared in supporting roles.
-The original soundtrack of the film was composed by Jakes Bejoy.
+Porinju Mariam Jose is a 2019 Indian Malayalam-language period action thriller film directed by Joshiy from a screenplay written by Abhilash N. Chandran and produced by Rejimon.
+The film stars Joju George, Nyla Usha, and Chemban Vinod Jose as the titular characters, while Vijayaraghavan and Rahul Madhav play supporting roles.
+The music was composed by Jakes Bejoy with cinematography by Ajay David Kachappilly and editing by Shyam Sasidharan.
 The story is loosely based on real events that occurred during the 1980s and 1990s in Thrissur.

-It was released on 23 August 2019 to generally positive reviews from both the critics and audience alike.
-It became the fifth Malayalam film of 2019 to successfully complete 100 days in theatres after Lucifer, Kumbalangi Nights, Uyare, and Virus.
+Porinju Mariam Jose was released on 23 August 2019 to generally positive reviews from critics and audiences.
+It became the fifth Malayalam film of 2019 to successfully complete 100 days in theatres after Lucifer, Kumbalangi Nights, Uyare, and Madhura Raja.
 It was deemed as a huge commercial comeback for Joshiy.
 It is remade in Telugu as Naa Saami Ranga, starring Nagarjuna.

 Plot

-1965: Porinju Joy and Puthanpally Jose are best friends in their youth and Jose tries to persuade Porinju to confess his love to Alappattu Mariyam Varghese, but a timid Porinju could not.
-One day at school, a boy bullies Mariyam and a fight ensues between Porinju and the boy.
+1965: Porinju Joy and Puthanpally Jose are best friends in their youth.
+Jose tries to persuade Porinju to confess his love to Alappattu Mariyam Varghese, but a timid Porinju could not.
+One day at school, a boy bullies Mariyam and a fight ensues between him and Porinju.
 Since the boy is from an influential family and Porinju is from a poor family, the teacher punishes Porinju alone by striking him repeatedly.
-Porinju and Jose shout at the teacher and leave the school never to come back.
-Mariyam openly condemns their teacher's behavior in front of the class, for which she is scolded.
+Porinju and Jose shout at the teacher and leave the school, never to return.
+Mariyam openly condemns the teacher's behavior in front of the class and gets scolded.

-1985: Porinju is now known as Kattalan (hunter, literally 'man of the forest').
-He is now a village butcher and henchman of Iype Muthalali, a wealthy and powerful real estate dealer in the locality.
+1985: Porinju is now known as Kattalan (lit. 'man of the forest').
+He is now a village butcher and a henchman of Iype Muthalali, a wealthy and powerful real estate dealer in the locality.
 Porinju is very close to Iype, but Iype's sons do not like their relationship.
-Jose is an aspiring disco dancer and constantly performs his moves at the annual Perunnal of the church.
-Mariyam is now a money lender.
-The three of them are still close friends, even though Mariyam has now become critical of both Porinju and Jose for their troublesome lives.
-Porinju often openly woos Mariyam which she ignores.
+Jose is now an aspiring disco dancer and constantly performs his moves at the annual Perunnal of the church.
+Mariyam is now a moneylender.
+The three are still close friends, even though Mariyam has now become critical of both Porinju and Jose for their troublesome lives.
+Porinju often openly woos Mariyam, which she ignores.